Esalen Massage Courses Taught

 You can learn more about Esalen Massage below.

-In addition to his private bodywork practice, Patrick leads retreats and courses in Esalen Massage.
-Patrick is a teaching member of the faculty at McKinnon Body Therapy Center in Oakland.
-He is a Yoga Alliance Registered Yoga Teacher (with over 500 hours of training), who enjoys working with anyone who is curious about their embodied experience.
+In addition to my private bodywork practice, I lead retreats and courses in Esalen Massage.
+This practice has changed my life immeasurably for the better, and I teach in order to pay that gift forward.
+I am a teaching member of the faculty at Esalen Institue Massage School in Big Sur and guest faculty at McKinnon Body Therapy Center in Oakland.
+I am a Yoga Alliance Registered Yoga Teacher and enjoy working with anyone who is curious about their embodied experience.

 Bhakti Massage is named in honor of the bhakti yoga tradition, the practice of selfless devotion.
 During our time together, I devote my intention, skill, and compassion to your healing journey.
 You deserve to be healthy and happy!

-Patrick and his family moved to Orcas Island, WA in 2021, and he is honored to offer safe, healing touch to the island community and visitors.
+My family moved to Orcas Island, WA in 2021, and I am grateful for the welcome and trust of the island community and visitors.

-If you would like to organize or host an introductory Esalen Massage course with Patrick, or a certification course with Patrick and a senior Esalen Massage teacher, please email info@bhaktimassage.com.
+If you would like to organize or host an introductory Esalen Massage course with me, or a certification course with me and another Esalen Massage teacher, please email info@bhaktimassage.com.

 What is Esalen Massage?